 Those admitted to an English literature Ph.D. program must hold a master's degree in the subject.
 Students must show a great deal of intellectual and academic ability to earn admittance to a Ph.D. in English literature program.

 The coursework for English literature Ph.D. programs typically focuses on advanced critical analysis of specialized periods or genres of literature.
-Subjects listed below are often emphasized in these programs:
+Subjects often emphasized in these programs include:

 - Literature criticism and analysis